Category Archives: Recreation

 The Enlightenment of Collaborative Play

-As Claire grew out of infancy and toddlerhood, it became evident that her rich imagination generated all sorts of stories with many plots.
+As Bean grew out of infancy and toddlerhood, it became evident that her rich imagination generated all sorts of stories with many plots.
 Our playtime changed.
-Claire has found it difficult to “share the story,” to play with.
+Bean has found it difficult to “share the story,” to play with.
 It isn’t really parallel play either (which is normal for the age).
-Instead, her play partner has had to play with the characters Claire chooses (she is always the animals and the other person does people dolls), and then she tells her partner exactly what to say, how to say it, and when.
+Instead, her play partner has had to play with the characters Bean chooses (she is always the animals and the other person does people dolls), and then she tells her partner exactly what to say, how to say it, and when.
 She is The Director.
 And that’s okay — up to a point.

 For a long time I let this be so.
 I figured it was her playtime, and I was content in the beginning to let her drive all the play.
 The story lines were very repetitive, which is also normal.
 Periodically I would push back a little, test her boundary, and she would vigorously reject my suggestions and attempts.

 My friend Karen says what a child really needs is one hour of a parent’s undivided, nondistracted attention each day, with the child setting the agenda.
 I did this at first (often longer than that).
 Months passed; her plots remained rote, and I found her compulsion to control suffocating.
 For many months I struggled to hang in there the whole hour.
 I glanced at the clock every so many minutes, dejected that time crawled.
 I then began to avoid the hour, giving her bits and pieces.
 Then I began to avoid her; I evaded her, and I dreaded to hear, “Mommy, do you want to play with me?”
 If I answered yes, I’d only give her a few minutes before fleeing to a chore.
 Often I’d say no, I had chores to do.
 I began to feel sad that our relationship had become locked in these rituals.
-And it occurred to me that Claire was “stuck,” and needed some help moving play to the next level.
+And it occurred to me that Bean was “stuck,” and needed some help moving play to the next level.

 Hub and I had been talking to her about the necessity to share the story, to collaborate, and that this is how to make and keep friends.
 It wasn’t sinking in.

 Today she asked if I’d play with her.
-I sat down on the floor and said, “Claire, I need to tell you something.
+I sat down on the floor and said, “Bean, I need to tell you something.
 Can I have your attention, please?”
 She lay down on the floor at my crossed legs.
-Then I said, “Claire, a lot of times you ask me to play with you, and I don’t want to.
+Then I said, “Bean, a lot of times you ask me to play with you, and I don’t want to.
 I find chores to do, or I say maybe later.
 I do this because it really is NO fun to play when you are the one to tells me what to do, how to do it, and when.
 I feel sad, because I want to have fun with you.
 But the way you play is not fun.”

-Claire replied, “Okay, we can do that.
+Bean replied, “Okay, we can do that.
 Now you can be the princesses, and I’ll be the animals…” This time I said, “But I don’t want to be princesses.
 I want to choose my own roles.”
 She said okay, than handed me two princesses, saying “You can play with the Sleeping Beauties because they match!”
 I repeated that no, I wanted to pick my own, suggesting we build a zoo with blocks and animals.
 She continued to try to direct me, and I said, “Right now I’m building a zoo.
 Why don’t you pick animals to put in?”
 So she did.

 When the zoo was done, I selected a few princesses and a safari guy to be the zookeeper.
 She was thrilled at the princesses I chose because “These two have buns and those two have long flowing hair — they match!
 Good job Mommy!”
 She wanted to tell me what to do with them, and I said if she wanted to be in charge of people she needed to pick some for herself.
 So she did.